ddaugher/moe-rising/README.md

 4. **Dependencies issues**
    - Run `mix deps.clean --all` and `mix deps.get` to reinstall dependencies
    - Ensure you're using the correct Elixir/Erlang versions

+5. **RAG index not found**
+   - Run `mix moe.rag.build` to build the RAG index
+   - Ensure the `priv/a20_docs/` directory contains markdown files
+   - Check that `priv/a20_index.json` exists after building

+6. **RAG expert not working**
+   - Verify the RAG index is built and loaded
+   - Check that the `MOE_EMBED_MODEL` environment variable is set correctly
+   - Ensure OpenAI API key has sufficient credits for embedding requests

 ### Getting Help